InteractiveAdvertisingBureau/OpenDirect/OpenDirect.v2.1.final.md

 OpenDirect 2.1 introduces the ProductTargeting object to discover and target the multidimensional aspect of physical media.

+The use of an array of ProductTargeting objects to describe an OpenDirect Product is at the discretion of the media owner/publisher.
+The simplest Physical Media OpenDirect Product could be described as display time on a single frame.

 The ProductTargeting Object has a core structure which acts as a matrix that accomadates the core physical, temporal and monetary dimensions of Physical Media trading

 ```json
 "producttargeting": [